 On Thursday we visited the Haitian Museum to learn about the long struggle of the Haitians.
 Haiti is the first black country to gain independence and they are very proud of their legacy.
 The museum is also filled with really remarkable art as are the streets downtown, lined with paintings and metal workings.
 We finished the day with a meal at Rachel’s home and met the other 19 children she takes care of who live there so they have more room to play and run around.
 We played outside and the kids had a blast.
 Each child is so special and so sweet.
 Even the shy ones or the children you can see are grieving their loss, still contain a glimmer of hope in their little eyes.
 These babies are very precious and really are good kids.

-On our last night of reflection, many developments happened during this trip to help AGCI gain a better understanding of how to support Rivers of Hope Home and how to continually be setting up the children for success through better schedules and tying up any missing pieces of basic care.
+On our last night of reflection, many developments happened during this trip to help AGCI gain a better understanding of how to support our Haitian partners and how to continually be setting up the children for success through better schedules and tying up any missing pieces of basic care.
 I have been to a couple of orphanages overseas but this was my first experience going to an AGCI children’s home and it was great to see such high standards of care that exists in comparison.

 We fly out tomorrow but on our return to work next week, Havilah and I (Shanna) will be raising support for Haiti.
 Thank you for reading our blog and taking the time to help us spread the word about these wonderful kids who need homes!